WomensBrickInitiative/research_2025/README.md

 #### Articles

 - Is LEGO Putting a Price on Diversity?
 An exploration of LUGBULK, where cheap LEGOs are bought in bulk (Part 1: Minifig Heads)

-We conducted an analysis on gender equity and flesh tone diversity in minifig heads available and how this has changed over time from 2015-2022.
-We found that flesh tone diversity has improved somewhat but not much, yet gender diversity has improved significantly such that the percentages of male, female, and neutral heads are almost exactly equal in 2022.

 - Is LEGO Putting a Price on Diversity?
 An exploration of LUGBULK, where cheap LEGOs are bought in bulk (Part 2: Minifig Wigs)

-We conducted an analysis comparing the number of female wigs to the number of male wigs available as well as comparing the price distributions for female versus male wigs in 2022.
-We found that the number of wigs was fairly gender-equitable, yet female wigs were surprisingly more expensive than male wigs.

 #### Code

 The code relating to this project is in [lugbulk_parts](https://github.com/rporta23/WBI/tree/main/lugbulk_parts)

 ### Analysis of Representation in Professions